-The goal of the Buddy Program is to obtain a more personal relationship between upper and lower class members.
+The goal of the Mentorship Program is to obtain a more personal relationship between upper and lower class members.
 This is a chance to inform students about the various opportunities that both accounting and Cal Poly have to offer.
 It is important for upper-classmen to share their knowledge about interviews, internships, and numerous other experiences they have had over the course of their college careers.

 We offer this program throughout the year and we have noticed outstanding results.
 We believe this program is very important to getting upper and lower classmen more involved on campus.